 Tamara is registered with the Health and Care Professions Council (HCPC) under the titles of: clinical psychologist and counselling psychologist.
-BSc in Clinical Psychology MSc in Clinical and Health Psychology.
+She has a BSc in Clinical Psychology and an MSc in Clinical and Health Psychology.

 Tamara has a vast amount of experience working with adults in both private practice, and in the NHS as part of the Improving Access to Psychological Therapies (IAPT) service providing treatment to adults using Cognitive Behavioural Therapy (CBT), Mindfulness and an Integrative Therapy Approach.

 For the teenage and adult population, Tamara employs CBT interventions and change strategies when conducting sessions with patients who were diagnosed, to name a few, with; phobias, depression, anxiety, eating disorders (anorexia nervosa, binge eating and bulimia) and obsessive-compulsive disorders (OCD).
 When working with teenagers she also works on decision-making processes in order for them to choose a professional career path.